joefarrington/mdpax/README.md

 `mdpax` is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 The forest management example problem is adapted from [pymdptoolbox](https://github.com/sawcordwell/pymdptoolbox) (BSD 3-Clause License, Copyright (c) 2011-2013 Steven A. W. Cordwell and Copyright (c) 2009 INRIA).
-Our implementation is original, using the `mdpax.Problem` class.
+Our implementation is original, using the `mdpax.core.problems.Problem` class.

 ## Related Projects